Melbourne 28-day rainfall forecast

 Melbourne 12-month rainfall forecast

-The hemispheric long wave pattern has been relatively slow moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, eastern Australia, the south Pacific, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, the south Pacific, the southeast Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 1 August to 5 August, 11 August to 15 August, and 21 August to 25 August.
-Rain events originating in the tropics and moving south are possible about 19 August to 23 August.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 9 September to 13 September, 27 September to 1 October, and 6 October to 10 October.
+Rain events originating in the tropics and moving south are possible about 11 September to 15 September, and 4 October to 8 October.

-Over Western Australia the strongest cold fronts should occur about 28 July to 1 August, 2 August to 6 August, and 7 August to 11 August.
+Over Western Australia the strongest cold fronts should occur about 8 September to 12 September, 27 September to 1 October, and 6 October to 10 October.

 |Forecast Current Conditions Synoptic Chart Satellite Radar|